Contribute to Pingouin#

 $ make html

-using the -C flag to tell the make command to first switch to the docs directory,
+or call make from the root pingouin directory directly, using the -C flag to tell the make command to first switch to the docs directory, and then come back after executing the html recipe.

 $ make -C docs html